 Breaks help the employees to re-evaluate their tasks and goals.
 The benefits of breaks in any organizational set-up cannot be under-estimated.
 The breaks allow the employees to take a back step and ascertain that they are accomplishing their goals in the right way.
 When worked continuously, the employees lose focus and are likely to be lost in the weeds.
 On the other hand, following brief intermission and picking from where they left will enable them to think and reflect on what they really want to achieve.
 This practically encourages them to stay focused and mindful of their expectation and objectives.

 To keep employees working and happy it is important to make them feel that they are an essential part of the organizational set-up.
-Smart organizations’ primary goal is enhancement of -employee performance.
+Smart organizations’ primary goal is the enhancement of employee performance.
 Knowledge of the work economy is based on the premise that employees are the fuel that keeps organizations adapting, growing, innovating and improving.
-Breaks positively affect the ability of the employee by enabling the individual to adjust to the negative impact associated with recurrent and tiring activities which are mostly uncomfortable, noxious and distracting.
+Breaks positively affect the ability of the employee by enabling the individual to adjust to the negative impact associated with recurrent and tiring activities which are most uncomfortable, noxious and distracting.
 The breaks motivate employees through psychological engagement and effective functioning.
 This boosts their mood and morale, which in turn enhance their performance at the work place.

 Working alone in the workplace can be exhausting, let alone boring.
 Working as a team increases productivity, as there are more minds.
 Working as a team encourages innovation in the workplace giving your business incentives to move forward.
 Additionally, working as a team induces a more positive attitude to the employees.
 Teamwork in the workplace leads to happier and more productive workers.